 Configuration file (p.
-80)

-License (p.
-81)

-Engine (p.
-81)

-Sandboxes (p.
-81)

-Database connection (p.
-81)

-Security (p.
-82)

-SMTP (p.
-83)

-Logging (p.
-84)

-Thread Manager (p.
-84)

-Archivator (p.
-85)

-Properties resolver (p.
-85)

-Data Services (p.
-86)

-API (p.
-86)

-JVM (p.
-86)

-Misc (p.
-87)

-Table 15.1.
-General configuration
+82) License (p.
+83) Engine (p.
+83) Sandboxes (p.
+83) Database connection (p.
+83) Security (p.
+84) SMTP (p.
+85) Logging (p.
+86) Thread Manager (p.
+86) Archivator (p.
+87) Properties resolver (p.
+87) Data Services (p.
+88) API (p.
+88) JVM (p.
+89) Misc (p.
+89)

-Key Description Default Value Configuration clover.config.file Absolute path to location of a CloverDX Server configuration file /absolute/path/to/ cloverServer.propertie clover.home By default, this property is commented out and has a dynamically computed value: path containing CloverETL value for current (pre 5.0) installations and CloverDX for new (5.0 and newer) installations.
+Key Description Default Value Configuration clover.config.file Absolute path to location of a CloverDX Server configuration file /absolute/path/to/ cloverServer.properties clover.home By default, this property is commented out and has a dynamically computed value: path containing CloverETL value for current (pre 5.0) installations and CloverDX for new (5.0 and newer) installations.
 If defined by the user, value has a higher priority.
 The property can be overridden using: environment variable clover.clover.home CloverETL or \${user.data.home}/

-Key Description Default Value context parameter <parameter< td=""></parameter<> name="clover.home"> or system property -Dclover.clover.home= License license.file Absolute path to location of a CloverDX Server license file (license.dat) license.context_names A comma-separated list of web-app contexts which may contain license.
+Key Description Default Value context parameter <parameter name="clover.home"&gt;</parameter or system property -Dclover.clover.home= License 1 license.file Absolute path to location of a CloverDX Server license file (license.dat) license.context_names A comma-separated list of web-app contexts which may contain license.
 Each of them has to start with a slash!
 Works only on Apache Tomcat.
 Engine engine.config.file location of a CloverDX engine configuration properties file properties file packed with CloverDX engine.plugins.additional.src This property may contain an absolute path to some "source" of additional CloverDX engine plugins.
 These plugins are not a substitute for plugins packed in WAR.
 "Source" may be a directory or a zip file.
 Both, a directory and a zip, must contain a subdirectory for each plugin.
 Changes in the directory or the ZIP file apply only when the server is restarted.
 For details see Chapter 34, Extensibility - CloverDX Engine Plugins (p.
-228). empty Sandboxes sandboxes.home This property is primarily intended to be used as a placeholder in the sandbox root path specification.
+231). empty Sandboxes sandboxes.home This property is primarily intended to be used as a placeholder in the sandbox root path specification.
 So the sandbox path is specified with the placeholder and it's resolved to the real path just before it's used.
 The sandbox path may still be specified as an absolute path, but placeholder has some significant advantages: sandbox definition may be exported/imported to another environment with a different directory structure user creating sandboxes doesn't have to care about physical location on the filesystem each node in cluster environment may have a different "sandboxes.home" value, so the directory structure doesn't have to be identical For backward compatibility, the default value uses the content of the clover.home (p.
-80) configuration property. \${clover.home}/ sandboxes sandboxes.access.check.boundar es.enabled true false If it is set to false, then the path relative to a sandbox root may point out of the sandbox.
-No file/folder outside of the sandbox is accessible by the relative path otherwise. true Database connection datasource.type Set this explicitly to JNDI if you need CloverDX Server to connect to a DB using JNDI datasource.
+82) configuration property. sandboxes.access.check.bounda true Database connection datasource.type Set this explicitly to JNDI if you need CloverDX Server to connect to a DB using JNDI datasource.